-In addition to enjoying regular contact with professional interpreters in your practice-based modules, you will benefit from course components that address the business and industry aspects of the profession.
+In addition to enjoying regular contact with professional interpreters in your practice-based modules, you will benefit from course components throughout the academic year that specifically address the business and industry aspects of the profession.

 We also regularly have students who decide to stay on for a PhD and pursue an academic career in translation and interpreting studies.
+Our specialisms include: